DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-MParro/README.md

   - Conjunction
   - Resolution
 - I learned how to identify arguments based on what Rule of Inference was used.
-- We used Rules of Inference in showing the premises of our homework *Superman doesn't exist!*
+- We used Rules of Inference in showing the premises of our homework "*Superman doesn't exist!*"
 - I've also learned about Methods of Proof.
 - The first method we discussed is about Direct Proof.
   - In this method of proof we assume that p is true and show that q must also be true.